 When children do eventually encounter the church, it does not present in a useful way.
 Catholic teaching materials have become very American and childish.
 Western people with any conception of culture have a sense of what religion should be.
 It is stone cathedrals with stained glass windows, monks chanting solemnly in arcane languages, illuminated manuscripts painstakingly copied by hand and a serious and reverent mass.
 For western people Catholicism with its understanding of the fallen human condition and the immortality of the soul is the only convincing religion.
 But instead of being shown Catholicism with its magnificent traditions and its uncompromising, necessary truths young people are shown just another watered down version of Protestantism.
 They are given kumbayah instead of Gregorian chant, smiling cartoons instead of leather bound bibles, social justice instead of the relationship of the soul with God.

 The teachings which demand sacrifices in the material world are hidden away for fear of offending someone.
 The mass has been made to look like a community sing-along and the church’s teaching reduced to the exhortation to be nice and give to charity.
 For sensitive children struggling to cope with being thrown in with less sensitive neighbours, the recommendation of more unconditional niceness is not particularly helpful.
 Such children need to know why some people are not nice, and a justification for continuing to do the right thing in the face of it.
 They need to be taught how to decide when to listen to someone, and when they should dismiss them.
 They need something to base their self-worth upon other than the changeable opinions of others.
-If one looks as if he is enjoying the lame things religion seems to involve, he is asking to be bullied by the other children, who can also tell that religion is lame and therefore that anyone who likes it must be lame too.
+If one looks as if he is enjoying the lame things religion seems to involve, he is asking to be bullied by the other children, who can also tell that this presentation of religion is lame and therefore that anyone who likes it must be lame too.
 If young people cannot escape being exposed to this lame, hand-holding version of religion, they will stop responding and wait for it to end.
 Further ‘dumbing down’ and ‘funning up’ the content in the hope of engaging students will only make matters worse.

 This video illustrates the way many students feel when confronted with fun religious activities: